 The question for us, mobile photographers, is whether there is anything in this new update that will make our photography better?

 The short answer to this question is, unless you are going to invest on also getting the new iPhone 6s, there are not many enhancements in iOS 9 that will directly affect our photography.
+Will it enable us to take good stock photos right out of the box?
 Most upgrades are done to the Photos app, another one for video and other various sundries.

 With that out of the way, now let’s have a look at these updates one by one.